-Marvin N. Schoenhals, has been Chairman of WSFS Financial Corporation and WSFS Bank since 1992 and a director since 1990.
+Marvin N. Schoenhals, was Chairman of WSFS Financial Corporation and WSFS Bank from 1992 - 2017 and a director since 1990.
 His current term expires at the 2019 Annual Meeting of Stockholders.
 From 1990 to 2007 he also served as President and Chief Executive Officer.
 Mr. Schoenhals was a director of the Federal Home Loan Bank of Pittsburgh from 1997 to 2007, serving as their Chairman from 2005 to 2007.
 He was a member of the Brandywine Mutual Fund’s Board of Directors from 1995 to 2006.
 He currently serves as Chairman of the Board of Burris Logistics, a privately-owned distributer of frozen and dry foods.
 Mr. Schoenhals is a former trustee and former Chairman of the Delaware Public Policy Institute.
 He is a former Chairman of the Delaware State Chamber of Commerce and is Chairman of the Sunday Breakfast Mission.
 Until 2013, Mr. Schoenhals was Chairman of Vision 2015, a Delaware coalition that created and is implementing a plan to improve Delaware public education.
 Mr. Schoenhals received the Josiah Marvel Cup Award from the Delaware State Chamber of Commerce, presented annually to honor a Delawarean who has made an outstanding contribution to the state, community and society.
 In 2004, he was inducted into the Delaware Business Leaders Hall of Fame.
 Mr. Schoenhals received his undergraduate degree in business administration from the University of Michigan and a Master of Business Administration from the University of Pennsylvania Wharton School of Finance and Commerce.
 Mr. Schoenhals brings almost 40 years of banking experience, finance, risk management, lending and executive management expertise to the Board of Directors.

 Anat Bird, has been a director of WSFS Financial Corporation since 2010.
 Her current term expires at the 2018 Annual Meeting of Stockholders.
 Ms. Bird is President and Chief Executive Officer of SCB Forums, LTD which she founded in 1994.
 Her banking background includes being President and CEO of California Community Bancshares; Executive Vice President of Wells Fargo Bank; Group Head and Executive Vice President of Norwest Bank; Senior Executive Vice President, Chief Operating Officer and Board Member of Roosevelt Financial Group; and Managing Director in charge of Strategic Planning, Product Development and Management, the Balance Sheet Advisory Group of Marine Midland Bank.
 She also founded the Financial Institutions Consulting Group at BDO Seidman.
 Ms. Bird has taught Financial Markets and Institutions at the University of California at Davis and MBA courses at Temple University.
 She has spoken at over 400 national and regional forums in banking and other industries.
 In addition to her contribution as a columnist for the American Banker, she contributes articles to other leading industry publications.
 She serves on the board of directors for MidFirst Bank in Oklahoma City, Oklahoma.
 She also has served on the Boards of Sterling Bank (2002-2011), Sun Bancorp, Inc. (2008-2009), First Indiana Bank (2002-2007) and AmTrust Bank (2008-2009).
 Ms. Bird received a BA in International Relations and an MA in International Relations and Psychology from Hebrew University in Jerusalem.
 She also received an MBA in Finance from American University and a Diploma in Corporate Strategic Planning from the University of Pennsylvania’s Wharton School of Business.
 Ms. Bird brings a broad range of banking experience as well as strategic planning, financial and executive management experience to the Board of Directors.